agiang96/CS530Lab3/README.txt

 	  an .txt file, the program will declare an ERROR and promptly exit.

 List/description of novel/significant design decisions
         - We first looked at the provided samples of valid/invalid statements.
         We paid attention to detail since the instructions emphasized on grammar, such as spaces.
         - Our initial approach was to have one member work on the parsing, and the other working on the error checking.
 We ended up combining some parts of the error checking while we parse through each statement.
         - We had problems with calling functions from other files, so we merged all the parts into one big file.
-            -
+        - Due to time crunches, we made the error messages fairly generic.

 List/description of any extra features/algorithms/functionality you
 included which were not required